skalenetwork/mirage-manager/docs/Staking.md

 ### getStakedToNodeAmountFor

+Gets the amount a specific holder has staked to a specific node

 ```solidity
 function getStakedToNodeAmountFor(NodeId node, address holder) public view returns (Fair amount)
 ```

-Gets the amount a specific holder has staked to a specific node

-_Includes non-pulled rewards in the calculation_
+**dev:** _Includes non-pulled rewards in the calculation_

 #### Parameters